harmony-one/harmony-ops/devops/auto_node/README.md

 >
 > Note that keys from the CLI keystore are used to create a validator.

+2. Export the BLS key files used by the running node with `./auto_node.sh export-bls <path to directory>`

-2. Get the version of the harmony node with `./auto_node.sh version.`
+3. Get the version of the harmony node with `./auto_node.sh version.`

-3. Safely kill the node with `./auto_node.sh kill`.
+4. Safely kill the node with `./auto_node.sh kill`.

-4. Manually activate a node for EPOS with `./auto_node.sh activate`.
+5. Manually activate a node for EPOS with `./auto_node.sh activate`.

-5. Get validator information of the account associated with the node with `./auto_node.sh info`.
+6. Get validator information of the account associated with the node with `./auto_node.sh info`.

-6. Get latest header of the node with `./auto_node.sh header`.
+7. Get latest header of the node with `./auto_node.sh header`.

-7. Export the validator private key and BLS key associated with the node with `./auto_node.sh export`.
+8. Export the validator private key and BLS key associated with the node with `./auto_node.sh export`.

-8. Attach to the docker image (to look around / debug) with `./auto_node.sh attach`.
+9. Attach to the docker image (to look around / debug) with `./auto_node.sh attach`.

-9. Call the CLI with the node as localhost with `./auto_node.sh hmy <cli args>`.
+10. Call the CLI with the node as localhost with `./auto_node.sh hmy <cli args>`.

-10. Kill and remove a node's docker container and shared directory with `./auto_node.sh clean`.
+11. Kill and remove a node's docker container and shared directory with `./auto_node.sh clean`.

 ### A note on BLS keys